 To whom can I make a disclosure?

 The Act only allows certain people and entities to receive disclosures and their ability to receive disclosures depends upon whom the disclosure is made about.
-As such, LXRA may only receive disclosures about the department or its public sector employees.
+As such, LXRA may only receive disclosures about LXRA or its employees.

 If your disclosure is made to a person or entity that is unable to receive your disclosure, it may not attract the protection of the Act.
 Therefore, it is important to determine if you are making your disclosure to the correct public body or person.

-If in doubt, disclosures should be made to IBAC, unless the disclosure is about IBAC or one of its officers, in which case it should be made to the Victorian Inspectorate.
+If in doubt, disclosures should be made to the Independent Broad-based Anti-Corruption Commission (IBAC), unless the disclosure is about IBAC or one of its officers, in which case it should be made to the Victorian Inspectorate.

 Disclosures of improper conduct by LXRA or its employees should be made to the Protected Disclosure Coordinator: